House Finch Conjunctivitis

 Distinguishing the two species is not difficult to the trained eye, but may be confusing to the beginning bird-watcher.
 The male purple finch is robust,and appears to have an overall raspberry stain, whereas the male house finch is more slender, with its red breast clearly set off from its streaked underparts.
 The male house finch has faint white wing bars and a conspicuously streaked belly and flank, while the male purple finch has pinkish wing bars and an unstreaked belly and flanks.
 Female house finches have an overall dusky appearance, with the breast streaking blending into a dark background.
 Female purple finches have prominent dark streaking on a whitish belly and a white line above each eye.
 Both male and female purple finches have conspicuous brown patches behind their eyes, while house finches lack this distinctive feature.
 Even though these two birds are closely related, the conjunctivitis-like Mycoplasma infection seems to affect mainly the house finch.

-Prepared by Regina R. Allen, wildlife and fisheries science program and Margaret C. Brittingham, associate professor of wildlife resources.
+Prepared by Regina R. Allen, Former student in wildlife and fisheries science program and Margaret C. Brittingham, professor of wildlife resources.

 Data on the occurrence and spread of house finch conjunctivitis were provided by the Cornell Laboratory of Ornithology and the Pennsylvania Game Commission.
 Partial funding for this fact sheet was provided by Pennsylvania’s Wild Resource Conservation Fund.